davsec-teaching/ECS160-Winter2025/Homework-2.md

 - Microservice 1: A moderation service that checks the contents of the post against a list of "bad words."
 The moderation service returns `FAILED` if the post content fails the moderation.
 If it succeeds, it forwards the request to the next microservice.
 It will return the results of the second microservice to the client.
-- Microservice 2: A sentiment analysis service that will use the [Stanford NLP library](https://stanfordnlp.github.io/CoreNLP/sentiment.html) to perform sentiment analysis on the contents of the post and tag a `sentiment` field to the post and return it.
+- Microservice 2: A tagging service that will analyze the contents of the post and tag the post if it is discussing software security.
+To perform this check you will match the contents of the post against the list of security keywords.
+The service will return either `#security` (if the contents of the post match any of the security keywords), or an empty string if it does not.
+Sample keywords to match against are `[security, encryption, decryption, Diffie Helman, password, ...]`.
-For example, this service could analyze a post `"Today was a great day.
-I feel happy"` and determine that the post depicts happiness and tag it as `"Today was a great day.
-I feel happy. #HAPPY"`.
-Feel free to be creative with this.
+For example, this service could analyze a post `"We should always encrypt passwords"` and return `#security`.

 For each post and reply you will send an individual request to the microservice.
 Make sure to execute the pipeline on both posts _and_ their replies.